 A new review of my book on Constitutionalism, Democracy and Religious Freedom.
 To Be Fully Human (2017) in the Ecclesiastical Law Journal: ‘This book is an enjoyably spry reflection on the pitfalls of aggressive secularism and the atomistic tendencies of modern liberal individualism.
 Ten Napel deploys comparative legal method, interdisciplinary scholarship and social pluralist thought… Continue reading New review of book on Constitutionalism, Democracy and Religious Freedom.
 To Be Fully Human (2017) in Ecclesiastical Law Journal

-The description of the volume, edited by W. Cole Durham Jr. and Donlu Thayer, reads as follows: 'We live in an increasingly pluralized world.
+Source: http://www.routledge.com The description of the volume on Religion, Pluralism, and Reconciling Difference, edited by W. Cole Durham Jr. and Donlu Thayer, reads as follows: 'We live in an increasingly pluralized world.
 This sociological reality has become the irreversible destiny of humankind.
 Even once religiously homogeneous societies are becoming increasingly diverse.
-Religious freedom is modernity’s most profound if sometimes forgotten answer to the… Continue reading Chapter in forthcoming volume on Religion, Pluralism, and Reconciling Difference
+Religious freedom is modernity’s… Continue reading Chapter on ‘Western “Civic Totalism,” Sovereignty of the People, and the Need for Limited Government’ in ICLARS-volume

 'The recordings of the 24th Annual International Law and Religion Symposium, Religion and Religious FreeDom in a Changing World, held in October of 2017 are now available to view here. (...)'
 You can find the link to the video recording of the panel on 'religion and pluralism in a changing world' here: https://www.iclrs.org/event.php/2017+Annual+Symposium/Media/English/3959 'Religion and Pluralism… Continue reading Video Recording of Panel ‘Religion and Pluralism in a Changing World’